dcoacher/itam/README.md

 It prevents equipment loss, tracks costs, manages assignments in every organization.

 ## 2. Code Explainations and Data Structure
-### Architecture Evolution of This Project Version
+Architecture Evolution of the Project:
 TBA

 ### Project Files